seraisonfire/ChatMixForLinux/README.md

 # ChatMixForLinux
 Adds **ChatMix functionality** which was originally only available through SteelSeries' GG app to Linux.
 It works on some SteelSeries headsets using [HeadsetControl](https://github.com/Sapd/HeadsetControl), and allows the user to quickly adjust the volume of game and communication applications so the user can focus on one of them if needed.
-Is this code well written? propably not.
+Is this code well written? probably not.
 Does it work?
 Yes.

 ---